fabiolavelasco/fabiolavelasco/README.md

 - Project management

 ⚡ Fun fact: <br>
-I like solving leetcode questions for fun and creating oddly specific GPTs.
 Currently working on a chatbot that will work as a powerlifting and nutrition coach based on a book character.
 Let me know if you want to help me turn this into an app!
+Also, hmu if you are an Open Powerlifting stan and want to talk data with me!